 Secondary hypertension is a common finding.

-In severe cases, CPAP may be used to hold the oropharynx open during night.
+In severe cases, nocturnal CPAP may be used to hold the oropharynx open during night.
 However, sleeping with CPAP is uncomfortable and thus the compliance is only moderate.